 On import, place the images in a subfolder of the major folder named “2019 Incoming Images”.
 The subfolder is to be named the date.
 2019-01-16, as an example, is then home to all the images created on that date.

-The work, the editing, the moving to PhotoShop and return, the creation of needed collections, the adding of certain images to existing collection all happen as the yearly folder, Incoming Images 2019,
+The work, the editing, the moving to PhotoShop and return, the creation of needed collections, the adding of certain images to existing collections all happen as the yearly folder, Incoming Images 2019,

 The image files never leave the safe, cushy pillow, home of the Lightroom Catalog home they have grown familiar with over their lives.
 Are they exported?
 Yes, but always only to fulfill a need.
-Never to eliminate their full time attendance in the Catalog.
-If an image is needed for online presentation it is exported as a jpg file from the original raw file.
-If a hi res file is requested by a client an uncompressed tif is produced on export and delivered.
+Never eliminate their full-time attendance in the Catalog.
+If an image is needed for an online presence it is exported as a jpg file from the original raw file.
+When a hi-res file is requested by a client an uncompressed tif is produced on export and delivered.

-If PhotoShop is needed, no problem.
+PhotoShop is needed for specific edits, no problem.
 From Lightroom, select the image.
 In the Develop or Library Module go to Photo, then Edit In and you’ll see PhotoShop and some more specific options for external editing.
 Pick PhotoShop and go do your thing.
-When all done, save the image.
+When all is done, save the image.
 Not Save As or any other of the choices.
 Save.
 Then look over your original file in Lightroom and you’ll see an additional file of your PhotoShop edited work.
 For

 Join Me in the Library.
 Pick up Your Copy of eGuides on some missing information about the shooting of High Dynamic Range — Lost Lessons of HDR and/or Don’t Shoot Manual — which is the Plea to NOT be held back because of a voice that keeps saying you need to shoot Manual.
 This voice says “Don’t Listen”.
 THESE ARE AVAILABLE NOW and all similar things in the future are yours to download.